 Below is the result of HDR merging in Photomatix:

 In Photomatix, I used Tone Mapping for the Process and Detail Enhancer for the Method with the following edit values:

 Next, I used Lightroom HDR module to merge 3 images for HDR.
 When brand new HDR image in DNG format was automatically imported to Lightroom I used Lightroom Rapid Editing applying Natural preset first and then TOOLKIT adjustments.

 Lightroom Editing Formula: Natural (2, 9, 17, 32, 38)

 At this point, I had 2 different HDR version of the same scene, but I was not completely satisfied with the result.

 I decided to give it another shot using Luminosity Blending in Photoshop.
 Digital Blending with the Luminosity Masks is the advanced editing technique where you blend multiple images in Photoshop with the help of transparency masks (for more details check my Review: “The Art of Digital Blending”).

 My favorite technique for producing natural looking HDR images is HDR blending in HDR Merge module of Lightroom.
 It is the fastest and most straight forward process, plus it works well with Lightroom Rapid Editing System.

-But in some extreme cases, like photo from today’s case study, the Luminosity Blending in Photoshop is the only way to produce a clean and well balanced image.
-Even though the Luminosity Blending is the most complex and a time consuming technique, it gives us the full control over every aspect of HDR blending.
+But in some extreme cases, like the photo from today’s case study, the Luminosity Blending in Photoshop is the only way to produce a clean and well-balanced image.
+Even though the Luminosity Blending is the most complex and time-consuming technique, it gives us full control over every aspect of HDR blending.